wowgr8/VendorAndOrderTracker.Solution/README.md

 ### User Interface

 The web application will provide a form, which asks the user for the vendor's name and description, then asks the user for the order, delivery date, and price.
-Once entered, the user can add another other, enter a new vendor, or view a list of current vendors.
+Once entered, the user can add another order, enter a new vendor, or view a list of current vendors.

 ## Project Setup/Installation Instructions